-You don’t have to be an aspiring pro swimmer or triathlete to benefit from training in the water, the low impact nature of swimming makes it a great choice for everyone especially severely deconditioned individuals, people with joint problems and the overweight population.
+You don’t have to be an aspiring pro swimmer or triathlete to benefit from training in the water.
+The low-impact nature of swimming makes it a great choice for everyone, especially severely unconditioned individuals, people with joint problems and the overweight population.

-I am not surprised that swimming is so popular in the athletic world because the benefits of low impact exercise and the natural resistance provided by water, combined with the ability to keep your workouts high in intensity allows athletes to stay in great shape without creating excess stress on their joints.
+I am not surprised that swimming is so popular in the athletic world.
+The benefits of low-impact exercise and the natural resistance provided by water, combined with the ability to keep your workouts high in intensity, allows athletes to stay in great shape without creating excess stress on their joints.

 Taking swimming lessons is the greatest gift I have given to myself as an adult.
 I’ve been able to swim since age six and I would have always described myself as an adequate swimmer.
-I wasn’t graceful but I stayed afloat and that is all swimming is, right?
+I wasn’t graceful but I stayed afloat—and that’s all swimming is, right?
 It turns out that I had a long way to go.
-Now that I understand simple swimming technique, I realize that before my adult lessons I wasn’t actually swimming at all—it was more like drowning prevention!
+Now that I understand simple swimming technique, I realize that before my adult lessons I wasn’t actually swimming at all—it was more like drowning prevention.

-Safety should always be a priority around water, so if you are not a competent swimmer or if you are not comfortable in the water, it’s best to get at least basic lessons in order to build your confidence and stay safe.
+Safety should always be a priority around water.
+So, if you’re not a competent swimmer or if you’re not comfortable in the water, it’s best to get at least basic lessons in order to build your confidence and stay safe.
 Training in the water is also an activity that I advise people to do in a supervised environment or with a friend.

-If you want to work on getting back muscles that look fabulous in a dress or lats that resemble the batman body suit, you’re in luck because I’ve had fun researching the swimming program at my local university, taking swimming lessons at my local high school pool and chatting with avid swimmers so that I can provide you with four top tips on how to get maximum benefits from your pool time.
+If you want to work on getting back muscles that look fabulous in a dress or lats that resemble the Batman body suit, you’re in luck.
+I’ve had fun researching the swimming program at my local university, taking swimming lessons at my local high school pool and chatting with avid swimmers, so that I can provide you with four top tips on how to get maximum benefits from your pool time.

 Switching your stokes throughout your swim will ensure that you are working all of your back muscles and not just favoring your most comfortable stroke.